Alex Norris (cartoonist)

-Alex Norris is a Welsh cartoonist known for Dorris McComics and Webcomic Name.
+Alex Norris is a Welsh cartoonist known for Webcomic Name and How to Love.

 Biography

 Alex Norris, who is from Swansea, studied English literature at Bristol University, and said that they wanted to be a poet.
 In an interview, they said that they drew comics as a child and would draw in lectures and published comics in the student newspaper.
 Norris said that they discovered webcomics during a boring office job.

 Norris started their webcomic Dorris McComics while in university.
 Norris described the work as "weird... body horror gags [that] looked cute but were upsetting... a lot of them were about the form of comics... breaking the format".
 Norris said that when the South Korean company Webtoon was looking to launch its English-language service, they found Dorris McComics and asked Norris to do a comic for them, for a salary.
 How to Love launched on Webtoon in 2015 and ran until 2016; they followed this with Hello World! which ran from 2016 until 2018, when Norris left Webtoon.

 Webcomic Name, Norris's most popular work, began in 2016, and parodies three-panel-a-day webcomic humour.
 All strips end with the punchline "oh no" (although a few early comics do not follow this format); as reviewer Heidi MacDonald put it, all strips are "...a panel, a complication and the final “oh no” no matter what the situation."
 Norris said that while doing Dorris McComics, "relatable comics" became popular, and they became frustrated with this trend and decided to parody the genre, though they say that Webcomic Name did become a "relatable comic" to many of the audience.
 A book collection, entitled oh no, was published in 2019 by Andrews McMeel Publishing.